 It's possible your computer's hard drive may have a corrupt boot sector or master boot record.
 These can be repaired through the Microsoft Windows Recovery console by running the fixboot and fixmbr commands.

 Seriously corrupted version of Windows 2000 or Windows XP

 If you have tried each of the above recommendations that apply to your situation and you continue to experience this issue it is possible you may have a seriously corrupted version of Microsoft Windows.
 Therefore we would recommend you reinstall Microsoft Windows 2000 and Windows XP.

-If you are encountering this issue during your setup you may wish to completely erase your computer hard drive and all of its existing data and then install Microsoft Windows.
+If you are encountering this issue during your setup you may want to completely erase your computer hard drive and all of its existing data and then install Microsoft Windows.

 Loose or Faulty IDE/EIDE hard drive cable

 This issue has been known to be caused by a loose or fault IDE/EIDE cable.
 If the above recommendation does not resolve your issue and your computer hard drive is using an IDE or EIDE interface.
 Verify the computer hard drive cable is firmly connected by disconnected and reconnecting the cable.